GlynnSmith000/-Sentiments-of-Horror-A-Journey-Through-The-Shining/README.md

 - **Hover over the data points** in this graph to view the same information (chapter number, compound score, and sentiment classification) as in the top graph.

+# Future Improvements

+## Additional layers of specificity
+Currently this project only looks at the chapter and paragrah level of the book.
+I think it would be interesting to then look at the sentence and word level as well.
+This would allow the user to see what specific sentences or words contribute to a specific sentiment score (depending on what layer they are looking at).

+## New visualization
+Visualizing sentiment for long form text comes with its struggles.
+While I did try my best, there is room for improvement.
+I plan on changing the current visualization to more of a bar graph visualization.
+The height of a given bar would represent the length of text (could be chapter, paragraph, or sentence).
+The hue would represent the sentiment with brightness representing the sentiment variance.